-The logo needed to be scalable, so we redrew it before adopting typography best practice to incorporate a new, more accessible font and create a much clearer separation between the logo and the tagline; maximizing flexibility by allowing for more characters when translated, with limited space restrictions.
-As well as providing greater versatility in usage across the campaign assets, it was future-ready for translation and application throughout the worldwide organization.
+The logo needed to be scalable, so we redrew it before adopting typography best practice to incorporate a new, more accessible font and creating much clearer separation between the logo and the tagline; maximising flexibility by allowing for more characters when translated, with limited space restrictions.
+As well as providing greater versatility in usage across the campaign assets, it was future-ready for translation and application throughout the worldwide organisation.

 Kicking off the design thinking process, DEPT®’s creative team established a series of digital boards where they could deep dive into the brief to pull out key messages, ambitions and language that would be central to the campaign.

-The purpose of this discovery stage of design thinking is to stretch as wide as possible to share all research and ideas across the team to aid optimum collaboration and conceptualization.
-After interrogating the brief, we recognized the importance of the campaign’s messaging, so we primarily focused on the words that could shape the campaign.
-After gathering hundreds of words and phrases relating to the theme, we analyzed them to develop three narrative ideas to share with the WHO.
+The purpose of this discovery stage of design thinking is to stretch as wide as possible to share all research and ideas across the team to aid optimum collaboration and conceptualisation.
+After interrogating the brief, we recognised the importance of the campaign’s messaging, so we primarily focused on the words that could shape the campaign.
+After gathering hundreds of words and phrases relating to the theme, we analysed them to develop three narrative ideas to share with the WHO.